jinhong-park/jinhong-park.github.io/about.md

-I’m generally interested in the theoretical study of emergent phenomena in condensed matter system, especially worked on
+I’m generally interested in the theoretical study of emergent phenomena in condensed matter physics, especially worked on